Noah-Bakr/Java-Scripts-Educational/README.md

-├── Beginner                          - Collection of scripts, given the 'beginner' difficulty rating ├── Intermediate                      - Collection of scripts, given the 'intermediate' difficulty rating ├── Advanced                          - Collection of scripts, given the 'advanced' difficulty rating │      └── FoodProcessCSV.java        - Helper Java program to load SQLite database from the provided CSVs
+├── Beginner                          - Collection of scripts, given the 'beginner' difficulty rating ├── Intermediate                      - Collection of scripts, given the 'intermediate' difficulty rating ├── Advanced                          - Collection of scripts, given the 'advanced' difficulty rating │      └── ProjectName                - Group of files that are connected, through file reference and inheritance
 ```

 Other Files: